 - Responsible for knowing and incorporating current employment law into Company practices pertaining to employment.

-- Manages internship programs; establish partnerships with education institutes, creates and follows the curriculum, recruiting, agenda, housing, etc.
+- Manages internship programs; establish partnerships with education institutes, creates and follows a curriculum, recruiting, agenda, housing, etc.

 This position will interact closely with the Director of Human Resources, Officers, managers and supervisors, employees, vendors, applicants, and the general public.

 Minimum: Possession of an Associate’s degree from an accredited college with major coursework in finance, human resources, business administration, business law, or a closely related field; and, at least three (3) years of proven experience with full-cycle recruiting, HRIS, organizational effectiveness/development, policy development and administration for a company of 150+ employees.

 Preferred: Possession of a Bachelor’s degree from an accredited college or university with major coursework in human resources, organizational development, business administration, business law, sociology/psychology, or a closely related field; possession of a current PHR/SPHR (California certification desired); and, at least five (5) years broad generalist HR work with at least 3 years of them working full-cycle recruiting, ADP Workforce Now.
 Experience working in a manufacturing environment for 300+ employees.
 BI-LINGUAL (English/Spanish).